UltraCart/rest_api_v2_sdk_ruby/docs/CustomerApi.md

   #config.api_key_prefix['x-ultracart-simple-key'] = 'Bearer'
 end

-api_instance = UltraCartAdminV2::CustomerApi.new
+api_instance = ultracart_client::CustomerApi.new

-customer_query = UltraCartAdminV2::CustomerQuery.new # CustomerQuery | Customer query
+customer_query = ultracart_client::CustomerQuery.new # CustomerQuery | Customer query

 opts = {
   _limit: 100, # Integer | The maximum number of records to return on this one API call.
 (Max 200)